-PLEASE NOTE: the Lightroom Classic trial period is only one week so please do not activate it until the day before you leave your home.
+PLEASE NOTE: If you decide on Lightroom, you want Lightroom Classic, NOT Lightroom.
+Also, the trial period is only one week so please do not activate it until the day before you board the Aggressor.
+CaptureOne Pro has a 30 day trial.
 If you are a Mac user, you can also start with Photos, the software that comes free with all Mac computers.
 It provides good organization features, RAW processing, image editing tools and image sharing capabilities.
 We can discuss additional software options during the trip